EGYPTIAN MUSEUM

 If you're an enthusiast, a single visit won't be enough to tour the hundred thousand or so antiquities on display.
 Especially as the lack of space and the dizzying profusion of pieces will put your nerves to the test, and after two hours, nothing will hold your attention any longer: you'll wander wearily over marvels that deserve more sustained attention.
 After this visit, the temples and tombs of Upper Egypt will seem quite empty!

 The façade and gardens.
 Built in 1896 by Marcel Dourgnon, this is arguably Cairo's first true Egyptian museum.
-Auguste Mariette, to whom Mohammed Ali had entrusted the management of the first antiquities department, had the ambition of building this museum and devoted part of his life to the project.
+Auguste Mariette, to whom Mohammed Ali had entrusted the direction of the first antiquities department, had the ambition of building this museum and devoted part of his life to the project.
 He died in 1881, and his successor commissioned Dourgnon to construct the building we know today, to which Gaston Maspero transferred the collections in 1902, the year the museum was inaugurated.

 Now surrounded by buildings whose height exceeds its elegant dome, the museum was built in the new district of Boulaq, once marshy and flooded by the river, which Khedive Ismaïl transformed into a chic, Western-inspired district at the end of the 19th century.
 The building's neoclassical facade reflected the Khedive's taste for France and Italy.
 In the gardens to the west, a bronze man wearing a tarbouche keeps watch over his mausoleum: he is Auguste Mariette, to whom the protection of Egyptian antiquities owes a great deal.
 Visitors stroll through the garden littered with monumental statues and embellished by a papyrus-planted pond.